gymnatics/RHOAI-chatbot-usecase/Chatbot/Readme.md

 #### 1. **OpenShift Cluster**
 > *(This PoC uses **ROSA** – Red Hat OpenShift Service on AWS)*<br>

-> *(The ROSA OPen Environment has since changed and is no longer usable for AI PoCs.
+> *(The ROSA Open Environment has since changed and is no longer usable for AI PoCs.
 Please use a different Demo Environment, such as Blank AWS or Nvidia GPU Operator on OCP4)*<br>

 > *(This is the minimium viable amount of compute resources for a PoC, recommended number of worker nodes is 2 non-GPU worker nodes and 1 GPU worker node)*<br>
 - **Compute Nodes:**